gingerchicken/como-client/README.md

 Most of the features you will get in this client aren't too different to any other client, however, if you're *that* interested you may wish to [read the features list](/FEATURES.md).

 ## Thanks
+### 0x150
+I would like to thank [0x150](https://gitlab.com/0x151) for many different reasons; firstly, they were the discover of some really powerful exploits and I would like to thank them for their work.

+Secondly, I used some of their code to make this mod, and I would like to thank them for their work, more specifically, their code in [Atomic Client](https://gitlab.com/0x151/atomic/)

 ### The Wurst Project
 While developing this I was aided by the source code of the [Wurst Project](https://github.com/Wurst-Imperium/Wurst7), since this is my first ever mod for Minecraft, I was quite unfamiliar with the way Minecraft and its APIs work etc. therefore, by looking some parts of Wurst's source code, I could quickly understand the API and start making this mod.

+### Meteor Client
+I would also like to thank [Meteor Client](https://github.com/MeteorDevelopment/meteor-client) as I used their world-to-screen conversion code within Como Client, this made rendering information about entities and blocks much easier due to Minecraft's janky world rendering system.

 ## Reviews
 ### Happy Customer #1